Steam Condensate Return and Boiler Feed Systems

 Floats are set at the factory to provide about 2 inches (5.08 cm) of water level variation between start and stop.
 This insures frequent recycling and smaller condensate transfers at higher temperatures, thus improving overall efficiency of the boiler system.
 If condensate is pumped directly to the boiler, this feature provides a more continuous flow.

-Our standard float switch & mechanical alternator NEMA ratings include:
+Our standard float switch and mechanical alternator NEMA ratings include:

 Motor sizes range from 1/4 HP to 15 HP and operate at 1750 RPM.
 Operating voltages are 115/230 volt single phase or 230/460 volt three phase.
-Enclosed motors are available as an option.
+We offer a wide variety of ODP and TEFC motors for all protection types including all classifications of explosion proof motors to ensure your condensate system meets the appropriate electrical saftey requirements for the area.

 Optional electrical equipment supplied with Roth Transfer Stations include starters, switches and/or alternators.
 All electrical equipment has been selected from electrical suppliers that have wide distribution and field service networks.